Last Update: December 2022

 Wat Arun opens daily from 8am until 5:30pm and tickets are THB100.

 Housed in a former palace for the family members of the Thai King.
 Built in 1782 and transformed into the Bangkok National Museum in 1926.
-Collections comprise Thai arts throughout history, as well as (pre)historical Thai artefacts.
-The museum has several impressive buildings with, amongst others, Royal carriages and ancient Buddha images on display.
+The collection comprises of Thai arts throughout history, as well as (pre)historical Thai artifacts.
+The museum has several impressive buildings with, among others, Royal carriages and ancient Buddha images on display.